Research

 Work in Progress

-Identity boundaries shape who connects with whom.
-I model how institutional shocks that polarize group identities—competing churches, partisan media, political movements—fragment social networks and create coordination barriers to behavioral change.
+Identity polarization can fragment social networks and hinder learning.
+I develop a model showing how institutional shocks reinforce group boundaries, strengthening within-group cohesion but raising coordination costs for behavioral change.
 To test this, I construct a linked dataset from 204 million Dutch vital records (1680–1920), introducing collective entity resolution methods to trace family networks and measure identity investment through naming patterns.
-As a first step, I show that the 1853 Catholic hierarchy restoration gradually increased religious segregation in marriage witness networks, with effects strongest in initially diverse communities.
+I leverage the 1853 Catholic hierarchy restoration—a shock to religious competition—to examine how institutional entry reshapes identity expression and network structure.

 The Cost of Community